rwthmoodle/Sync-my-L2P/windows/lib/Readme.md

 * https://download.qt.io/online/qtsdkrepository/windows_x86/desktop/tools_openssl_x86/qt.tools.openssl.win_x86/
 * https://download.qt.io/online/qtsdkrepository/windows_x86/desktop/tools_openssl_x64/qt.tools.openssl.win_x64/

 They are built with an older version of Visual Studio.
 Therefore they link to msvcr100.dll which has to be installed on some systems (e.g. Windows 7) through the Microsoft Visual C++ 2010 SP1 Redistributable.
-But since Sync-my-L2P is built with a newer Visual Studio version, it ships with a newer Visual C++ Redistributable that doesn't contain msvcr100.dll.
-Therefore we compile OpenSSL ourselves with the same Visual Studio version as Sync-my-L2P.
+But since Sync-my-Moodle is built with a newer Visual Studio version, it ships with a newer Visual C++ Redistributable that doesn't contain msvcr100.dll.
+Therefore we compile OpenSSL ourselves with the same Visual Studio version as Sync-my-Moodle.
 This way we only need one Visual C++ Redistributable.
-To keep Sync-my-L2P's build time short, we've checked in the precompiled DLLs.
+To keep Sync-my-Moodle's build time short, we've checked in the precompiled DLLs.

 ### Prerequisites